Taiwolawal/CICD-DEVSECOPS/README.md

 # Unit Test
-When working a CICD pipeline, the first thing you would want to do with your code when there is a new change to the code is to run some form of basic test on it like unit test, which helps developer with early bug detection.
+When working a CICD pipeline, the first thing you would want to do with your code when there is a new change to the code is to run some form of basic test on it like unit test, which helps developer to detect bug or issue early in the development process.
 Since we are working with a java application we will run `mvn test`.

 ```
 pipeline {
     agent any

     stages {

     stage('Clean Workspace'){
       steps{
         script{
           cleanWs()